TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 ```

 ##### <span style="color:red">ggplot()</span> gallery
-Run the following code to see what graphs it's going to produce.
+Run the following code to see what graphs it will produce.

 ```r